decaporg/decap-cms/website/site/content/docs/creating-a-template-compiler.md

 ---
-title: Creating a Preview Template Compiler
+title: Creating a Template Compiler
 position: 40
 menu:
   docs:
     parent: guides
 ---

-# Creating a Preview Template Compiler
+# Creating a Template Compiler

-A preview template compiler is a function that receives a template and the current entry data from the editor, and returns an HTML string for use in the editor preview pane.
+A template compiler is a function that receives a template and the current entry data from the editor, and returns an HTML string for use in the editor preview pane.
 Different compilers support different templating languages.
 Netlify CMS comes bundled with a Handlebars template compiler, but what if you'd rather use [EJS](http://ejs.co/) templates?
-We'll walk through creation of an EJS preview template compiler for this guide.
+We'll walk through creation of an EJS template compiler for this guide.

-## Finding and using a parsing library
+## Using a library

-Preview template compilers usually don't do much on their own, instead serving as adapters for template parsing libraries.
+Template compilers usually don't do much on their own, instead serving as adapters for template parsing libraries.
 When creating a compiler to support a templating language, your first stop should be npm, where you'll search for the best JavaScript compiler available for your templating language.